What's in this post...

 Do you often feel like all you do is clean up bodily fluids and deal with crying kids?
-That may be, but your job is an important one.
+That may be, but your job as a stay at home mom is an important one.
 Here’s how you can honor it.

 Or purposeful avoidance of time out.